Skip to content

 2. Notify:

-An official spokesperson should be designated and only they should speak publicly to provide factual information.
+An official spokesperson should be designated and only they should speak publicly to provide only that information (facts) that has been confirmed.
 Understandably, HOA members will be upset if their information is compromised.
 Giving them incorrect or misleading information that later must be retracted will turn them from being upset to being angry.

-Once the immediate crisis has been resolved, the board and management should conduct a thorough “after action review” to determine what must be done to prevent such failures in the future and how to improve the breach protocol.
+Once the immediate crisis has been resolved, the board and management should conduct a thorough “after action review” or “lessons learned” review to determine what must be done to prevent such failures in the future and how to improve the breach protocol.
 Such a crisis is unpleasant but can be a great teacher.

 Conclusion

-Large or small, every HOA has some sort of online presence with financial and member information stored on a computer somewhere.
+Large or small, every HOA has some sort of Internet presence and financial and member information stored on a computer somewhere.
 Regardless of where the information is stored, the HOA board is responsible for protecting it.
 The board must keep faith with their members that information will be kept safe, and protect the HOA from serious, expensive legal risks.